-Emergency Generator.
-As requested by the source, approval conditions are based on limited service (100 hr/yr) for actual power interruptions.
+Approval conditions for the Emergency Generator are based on limited service (100 hr/yr) for actual power interruptions.
 Compliance with these requirements will be demonstrated based on manufacturer's emission factors and annual operation as recorded and reported by the source.
 BACT requirements for this unit include the use of low sulfur diesel (sulfur content not to exceed 0.0015% by weight).
 Visible emission limits have been established consistent with proper operation of the Cummins diesel engine.
 Due to the technical limitations of the engine, the limit of 5% opacity does not apply during periods of start-up and shutdown.